Starting your First Vegetable Garden

 Breaking ground

 You of course will need to prep your garden area.
-If the area to be your garden is weedy, you will want to mow down the tall weeds, then either dig with a spade or rototill the entire area about a foot deep, and in different directions to make sure all clumps are broken up.
+If the area to be your garden is weedy, you will want to mow down the tall weeds.
+Then either dig with a spade or rototill the entire area about a foot deep.
+Make sure to work in different directions to ensure all clumps are broken up.
 After digging up, remove all weeds and roots, you don’t need any competition.
 Also, remove branches and rocks.
 Water the area and wait a week to repeat.

 Improving the soil for your vegetable garden

-So, you have checked the pH and fertility of your soil and worked the area is to prep the soil to which will aerate it.
-You’ve waited a week, and now is when you will add any organic matter such as straw, grass clippings, or leaves.
+So, you have checked the pH and fertility of your soil.
+You have worked the area to prep the soil.
+This will aerate it.
+You’ve waited a week.
+Now is when you will add any organic matter such as straw, grass clippings, or leaves.
 You can also add your own or store-bought compost.
 Next, you will want to adjust your soil’s pH based on the pH test results.
 Your basic goal is to have a pH of around 6.5.
 A pH higher than 6.5 means your soil is more alkaline, and below 6.5 it is more acidic.
 To adjust the pH, you will need to add either Limestone to raise your pH, or Sulphur to lower it.
 Amounts will vary based on your test results and the type of soil you have, sandy, loam, or clay.
 Be sure to retest the soil after each addition.

-Based on your soil fertility results, you will probably need to add amendments to adjust the N-P-K, levels in your soil.
+Based on your soil fertility results, you will probably need to add amendments.
+These amendments will adjust the N-P-K levels in your soil.
 A good commercial fertilizer usually can help.
 There are several organic amendments available that can directly help improve individual nutrient deficiencies.

 Repeat the digging and removing of any unwanted materials.